The size of $t$-cores and hook lengths of random cells in random partitions

 By Corollary~\ref{cor:numcore-size}, we know that $\numcore(n)=O (n^{(t-2)/2})$.
 Thus, using Proposition~\ref{prop:coresum-formula}, we get

 where we have used Theorem \ref{thm:sum} for the last equality.
-Since $g_k$ is independent of $n$ and exponentially decaying, the error term, when integrated with $g_k$, is $O(n^{-1/4})$.
+Note that $g_k$ is independent of $n$ and exponentially decaying, and the error term is uniformly bounded by a power of $y$.
+Thus, the error term, when integrated against $g'_k$, is $O(n^{-1/4})$.
 Substituting this formula back in \eqref{integ-by-parts}, we obtain

 The integrals are easily evaluated using the standard gamma integral, and after combining them, we obtain

 where we have used that $\kappa=t^{(t+2+2k)/2} 2^{-3(t-1)/4} 3^{-(t-1)/4}$ from \eqref{def:g_k}, proving the result. \end{proof}